At the time of application:

 - In the "Personal Statement" section, the sponsor and any co-sponsors should include a statement describing their mentoring and training philosophy, including commitment to diversity and inclusion in their training environments.

-You MUST follow the FOA-specific instructions for all sections.
+You MUST follow the NOFO-specific instructions for all sections.

 - Item 8.
 Training in the Responsible Conduct of Research – required; limited to 1 page.
 Don’t forget to address each of the 5 required components.